-M85145-P62046 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ON LIQUIDMETAL TECHNOLOGIES, INC. Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR all of the following Nominees for Director: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 1.
-Election of Directors 0 0 Nominees: - 01) Thomas Steipp 04) Ricardo Salas 02) Scott Gillis 05) Bob Howard-Anderson 03) Abdi Mahamedi 06) Richard Sevcik The Board of Directors recommends you vote FOR proposals 2, 3, and 4.
-For Against Abstain 2 Approve the Liquidmetal Technologies, Inc. 2015 Equity Incer ntive Pla in 0 0 0 Advisory approval of the compensation of our named executive officers 0 0 0 4.
-4. Ratification of the appointment of SingerLewak LLP as our independent registered public accountants for the year ending December 31, 2015 0 0 0 NO TE: To transact such other business as may properly come be fore th e meeting or any adj ournment thereof.
-Ple ase indicate if you plan to attend this meeting Yes No O Plea ase sign exactly as your name(s) appear(s) hereon.
-When signing ould each sign personally.
+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+The Withhold To withhold authority to vote for any individual F C HC Board of Directors recommends you vote all of the following Nominees for Director: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 1.
+Election of Directors 0 0 0 Nominees: 01) Thomas Steipp 04) Ricardo Salas 02) Scott Gillis 05) Bob Howard-Anderson 03) Abdi Mahamedi 06) Richard Sevcik The Board of Directors recommends you vote FOR proposal s 2, 3 , and 4.
+For Against Abstain 2.
+Approve the Liquidmetal Technologies, Inc. 2015 Equity Incen tive Pla an 0 0 0 3.
+Advisory approval of the compensation of our named exec utive o officers 0 0 0 4.
+Ratification of the appointment of SingerLewak LLP as our indep endent reg istered pul blic accountants for the year ending December 31, 2015 0 0 0 NOT E: To transact such other business as may properly come bef ore th e meeting or any adj ournment thereof.
+Pleas se indicate if you plan to attend this meeting Yes No Pleas shou e sign exactly as your name(s) appear(s) hereon.
+When signing a Id each sign personally.
 All holders must sign.
-If a corporation of as atto or partr rney, execu ership, ple utor, admin ease sign in istrator, or other fiduciary, please give full title as such. full corporate or partnership name by authorized of loint owners ficer.
-Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation o as atto r partr rney, execu nership, ple itor, admini ase sign in istrator, or other fiduciary, please give full title as such.
+Joint owners full corporate or partnership name by authorized officer.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and the Company's Annual Report on Form 10-K for the year
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: